-Lajeuenesse was a wrongful death action brought by a man’s estate based on negligent medical care by the University of New Mexico Hospital.
+Lajeunesse was a wrongful death brought by a man’s estate based on negligent medical care by the University of New Mexico Hospital.
 The jury awarded the plaintiff’s estate damages of $750,000.
-The defendants made a motion to reduce the damages, which the trial court granted, and the damages were reduced to $400,000 plus medical costs of $13,032.
+The defendants motioned to reduce the injuries, which the trial court granted, and the damages were reduced to $400,000 plus medical costs of $13,032.
 The trial court relied upon the language of the New Mexico Tort Claims Act, limiting recovery to $400,000.

-The New Mexico Wrongful Death Act allows a family member, or other person close to the victim, to bring a lawsuit for a wrongful or negligent act that result in the death of the victim.
+The New Mexico Wrongful Death Act allows a family member, or another person close to the victim, to bring a lawsuit for a wrongful or negligent act resulting in the victim’s death.
 In this case, the victim’s spouse had already passed, so the Wrongful Death Act states that the monetary judgment should be distributed to the victim’s children.

-The court first examined the interaction between Wrongful Death Act and the Tort Claims Act, to determine if this matter is a single claim or multiple claims, which would determine whether the damages were limited to $400,000 or $750,000.
+The court first examined the interaction between Wrongful Death Act and the Tort Claims Act to determine if this matter is a single claim or multiple claims, which would decide if the damages were limited to $400,000 or $750,000.

 The court first noted that the Tort Claims Act provides an exception to the government’s liability for wrongful death cases.
-It then explained that the Wrongful Death Act provides for a personal representative to bring the lawsuit against the wrongful party.
+It then explained that the Wrongful Death Act allows a personal representative to bring a lawsuit against the illegal party.
 Then the Wrongful Death Act states that the damages award should be distributed to the deceased person’s beneficiaries.
 The personal representative is distinct from the statutory beneficiaries.
-Here, the personal representative is the only person making a claim against the government.
+The personal representative is the only person claiming the government.

-The court found that the person addressed in the Tort Claims Act limitations is the personal representative, because they are the only one able to file the claim.
+The court found that the person addressed in the Tort Claims Act limitations is the personal representative because they can only file the claim.
 The statutory beneficiaries are not bringing a claim.

-The court did not believe that the New Mexico Legislature intended the damage limitations to depend on the number of beneficiaries that a deceased victim had.
-In a wrongful death action, according to the court, there is only one deceased person, so the number of beneficiaries is immaterial.
+The court did not believe that the New Mexico Legislature intended the damage limitations to depend on the number of beneficiaries a deceased victim had.
+According to the court, there is only one dead person in a wrongful death action, so the number of beneficiaries is immaterial.

 Medical malpractice claims are complex.
-Those involving governmental medical provider come with additional issues.
-There are several deadlines and requirements that are unique to medical malpractice claims and claims against the government.
-It is important to seek the guidance of an experienced personal injury attorney as soon as possible to insure that you do no miss any critical deadline or other requirements.
+Those involving governmental medical providers come with additional issues.
+Some deadlines and requirements are unique to medical malpractice claims and claims against the government.
+It is essential to seek the guidance of an experienced personal injury attorney as soon as possible to ensure you do not miss any critical deadline or other requirements.